LuceroLuciano/LuceroLuciano/README.md

 ## A little about me:

 #### I'm  Software developer.
-Studied Computer System Engineering.  </br> I been developing my skills at bootcamp Launchx by Innovaccion Virtual for three months.</br>   Recently I’m amplifying my knowledge about data analysis. </br>
+Studied Computer System Engineering.  </br> I been developing my skills as developer at bootcamp Launchx by Innovaccion Virtual for three months.</br>   Recently I’m amplifying my knowledge about data analysis. </br>